 Zinnias are known for their cheerful mix of colors, but did you know that there is such a thing as lime green zinnia flowers and those with hints of rose?
 Queen Lime cultivars produce stunning blooms and are just as easy to grow as any other type of zinnia.

 About Queen Lime Zinnias

-The plants grow to about 25 inches (64 cm.) tall and 18 inches (45 cm.) wide and the flowers are about two to three inches (5 to 8 cm.) wide.
+The plants grow to about 25 inches (64 cm.) tall and 18 inches (45 cm.) wide and the flowers are about two to three inches (5-8 cm.) wide.
 The stems are sturdy and the blooms striking, so for a zinnia, Queen Lime makes for excellent cut flowers.

 How to Grow Queen Lime Zinnia

 Outside, find a spot for your zinnias that is in full sun.
-Add compost or fertilizer to the soil and space the transplants 9 to 12 inches (23 to 30 cm.) apart.
+Add compost or fertilizer to the soil and space the transplants 9 to 12 inches (23-30 cm.) apart.
 Once in the ground, Queen Lime zinnia care is simple.
-Water as needed and keep weeds down and you should get good growth, prolific blooms, and minimal or now diseases and pests.
+Water as needed and keep weeds down and you should get good growth, prolific blooms, and minimal or no diseases and pests.